Ethan felt like there was no point going on with life. Things had been tough since

 — seem to give no clue beforehand.
 This can leave loved ones feeling not only

-and wondering if they missed something.
-It is important for family members and friends
+but guilty and wondering if they missed something.
+It is important for family members

-of those who die by suicide to know that sometimes there is no warning and they should
+and friends of those who die by suicide to know that sometimes there is no warning

 When someone dies by suicide, the people left behind can wrestle with a terrible